Skip to content

 Running

-# CI / registry image — pass the tag in
+# CI / registry image: pass the tag in

-./gradlew e2eTest-container -Papp.image=ghcr.io/acme/go-showcase:sha-abc123
+./gradlew e2eTest-container -Papp.image=ghcr.io/your-org/my-service:sha-abc123

 # or

-APP_IMAGE=ghcr.io/acme/go-showcase:sha-abc123 ./gradlew e2eTest-container
+APP_IMAGE=ghcr.io/your-org/my-service:sha-abc123 ./gradlew e2eTest-container

 ./gradlew e2eTest-container-local

-# Container e2e with Go coverage
+# With Go coverage

-./gradlew e2eTest-container -PuseMavenLocal=true
+./gradlew e2eTest-container -Pgo.coverage=true

 Code Coverage (Go-specific)